 The cat-and-mouse game between Hodges and Mr. Mercedes is both captivating and terrifying, filled with tense moments that kept me on the edge of my seat.
 King’s ability to craft suspenseful sequences is evident throughout, creating a pulse-pounding atmosphere that complements Hodges’s deeply introspective character arc.
 The mix of relatable human emotion with high-stakes drama is intoxicating, showcasing that while the story is grounded in the gritty realities of human life, it doesn’t shy away from exploring the horrific aspects of the human condition.

-The literary landscape of a decade ago introduced a remarkable array of books that have left a lasting impact on readers and the industry alike.
 These works, marked by their innovative storytelling, diverse perspectives, and profound themes, not only captured the essence of their time but also continue to resonate in today’s world.
 Revisiting these great books serves as a reminder of the power of literature to transcend time, connect us across generations, and enrich our understanding of the human experience.
 Have you read any of the books mentioned above?
 Or are there any you would recommend?